madetech/learn/guides/11-Docker/story.md

 * Runs on Windows, macOS and Linux
 * Easy to configure and manage - configuration as code!
 * Production parity - run your Dockerfile everywhere
+* Supported throughout all the different cloud and CI/CD tools

 The downside is that we have to use Docker everywhere - which means adding overhead to our development process.